tkpf/neura_challenge/README.md

 3. stream_consumer.py
 4. rviz

+When launching the file a a *bagfile:=* argument can be passed, specifying the path of the bagfile which will be played in loop.
+Default path is: *$(find edge_detection)/data/withoutpointcloud.bag*
 The rviz player node can be turned of when setting the argument *'open_rviz'* to *false*.
 The rviz player takes the configuration *urdf.rviz* file located in *edge_detection/rviz/* as input.

 ### Scripts